-Often when I’m in the zone on stage, I’ll ask the audience if there’s anything they want to hear a poem about.
-Based on the response, I may pull something out of my repertoire or sometimes make up something new on the spot.
+Sometimes, when I’m on stage, I’ll ask the audience if there’s anything they want to hear a poem about.
+Based on the response, I may pull something out of my repertoire or make up something new on the spot.

-Several years ago I was doing a poetry gig in Wellington in a sweet art space high above the city street.
-I’d been speaking lots of intense political poems.
-I asked for audience requests, and a voice piped up from the crowd: “Have you got any poems about hope?”
+Several years ago I was doing a poetry gig in Wellington in a sweet art space high above the city streets.
+Figuring it was ok to get gritty with a progressive urban audience, I performed a series of intense political poems.
+Then I asked for audience requests, and a voice piped up from the crowd: “Have you got any poems about hope?”

 The audience member’s request was friendly, but I felt like I was being called out.
-Sure I could rhyme impressively about the need for revolution, about processing our grief for the world, about the strength to stand up and fight.
+Sure I could rhyme righteously about the need for revolution, about standing up and fighting.
 But could I actually invoke and believe in a hopeful future?

-At that moment, I really couldn’t.
-At that time, I’d been reimmersing myself in the latest climate science, and I just could not feel good about the future of the world.
-It seemed like during the handful of years since I’d completed my master’s degree in environmental science, the predictions around climate change had gotten progressively more immediate and more frightening.
+The truth was, at that time, I’d been reimmersing myself in the latest climate science, and I just could not feel good about the future of the world.
+In the last few years, the predictions around climate change had gotten progressively more immediate and more frightening.
 Hope?
 No, that was not on the list of emotions I could channel on stage at that time.

-I took it as a challenge, though.
-I knew I’d been called out.
-So I put writing a hope poem on my creative to-do list.
+I took it as an important challenge, though.
+I put writing a hope poem on my creative to-do list.
 However, it stayed on my to-do list.
 I just couldn’t get there.

-Then, a few years later, I was granted a residency at a writer’s retreat in California – the Mesa Refuge, one of the places that has truly blessed my creative path.
-Lots of incredible writers have passed through this refuge in Point Reyes, where a few writers at a time live while working on projects relevant to ecological and social change.
-In the upstairs bedroom, with views over the estuary, there’s a tradition of writers signing their names on the walls in the walk-in closet.
-I was mindblown to discover that just a few weeks earlier, the tower bedroom where I was staying had been inhabited by the brilliant Rebecca Solnit, one of my absolute literary sheroes.
-I prayed that Rebecca’s propensity for creative lateral thinking might be still lingering in the room and rub off on me.
+Then, a few years later, in 2014, I was granted a residency at a writer’s retreat in California – the Mesa Refuge, a magical place that has twice blessed my creative path.
+The Mesa sits right on the edge of an estuary in Point Reyes, and on the edge of the North American tectonic plate - a "place for writing on the edge," they say.
+A few writers at a time stay and work on projects relevant to ecological and social change.
+In the upstairs bedroom, there’s a tradition of writers signing their names on the walls in the walk-in closet, and there are some well-known names scrawled there.
+My jaw dropped as I discovered that just a few weeks earlier, the tower bedroom where I was staying had been inhabited by Rebecca Solnit, one of my literary sheroes.

-Downstairs in the epic Refuge library, I found a copy of Rebecca Solnit’s book Hope in the Dark.
-I totally recommend this book to any progressive souls who like to nerd out about history and how change actually happens over time.
+Downstairs in the epic Refuge library, I found a copy of Rebecca’s book Hope in the Dark.
+I totally recommend this book, which explores how change actually happens over time.
 The book helped me reorient my own concept of hope – and out came my Hope poem, at last.
 As Solnit writes:

 “Hope locates itself in the premises that we don’t know what will happen and that in the spaciousness of uncertainty is room to act.
 When you recognize uncertainty, you recognize that you may be able to influence the outcomes – you alone or you in concert with a few dozen or several million others.
 Hope is an embrace of the unknown and knowable, an alternative to the certainty of both optimists and pessimists.
 Optimists think it will all be fine without our involvement; pessimists take the opposite position; both excuse themselves from acting.
 It’s the belief that what we do matters even though how and when it may matter, who and what is may impact, are not things we can know beforehand.
 We may not, in fact, know them afterward either, but they matter all the same, and history is full of people whose influence was most powerful after they were gone.”

 So Hope doesn't mean we believe a particular outcome will happen.
+Hope doesn’t mean blind optimism.
 Hope means we choose to believe that the future is unwritten – and therefore that it is worth trying to write it.
 It is a commitment to love in the face of uncertainty.

 I spoke my new Hope poem to my musical coconspirator Daniel Wander across the world on Skype one night, and he composed music for it, which we eventually recorded for my album Sacred Activist:

-But what about our planet, and the climate?
-Many eco folks might say the perspective that it’s not gonna turn out okay for most species on Earth is just realistic!
+But what about our planet; our climate?
+Many eco folks might say it's just realistic to believe that it’s not gonna turn out okay for most species on Earth.
+I can't argue with that.
 But I also reckon that believing we are definitely doomed is not helpful.

-I’ve been on a massive physical healing journey myself in recent years to find my way out of a decade-plus of debilitating chronic illness.
+Beliefs matter.
+I’ve been on a massive physical healing journey myself in recent years, finding my way out of a decade-plus of debilitating chronic pain.
 So I've had to learn a lot about the role of the mind in healing.
-One of the things that fascinates me most is that we know that belief can cure us; that’s what the placebo effect is all about.
-If someone takes a sugar pill, or even has a fake surgery, their faith in the treatment can heal them.
-On the other hand, if you talk to people who work with cancer patients, they’ll be well aware that folks who believe they are doomed tend to go downhill quickly.
+One of the things that fascinates me is that belief on its own can cure our physical body; that’s what the placebo effect is all about.
+If someone takes a sugar pill, or even has a fake surgery, the person's faith in the treatment can heal them.
+On the other hand, if you talk to people who work with cancer patients, they’ll generally agree that folks who believe they are doomed tend to go downhill quickly.
 Our minds are that powerful.
 When our cells believe something, they can enact it.

-So on that sweaty dancefloor this summer, grooving to my brothers’ song for the Condor, I made a vow – or rather I remembered a vow that perhaps I made before I was born.
+So I have made a vow.
 This vow is to hold in myself the vision of a healed world; to anchor this vision of possibility on Earth, in the collective mindscape.
-Those who know my work know that I am NOT talking about denying the many, many problems that crave our work, or denying the necessity of pragmatic activism in the world.
+Those who know my work know that I am NOT talking about denying the many, many problems that crave our attention, or about denying the necessity of pragmatic activism in the world.
 What I am denying is the inevitability of doom.
 The future has not been written yet.
-We are writing it every moment, and we need to know that.
+We are writing it every moment, and we need to remember that.
 As I have recited so many times in the conclusion to my poem Sacred Activist:

 For the power of the heart is infinite,